italiangrid/storm/documentation/sysadmin-guide/1.11.2/index.md

 |srm.endpoint			|StoRM SRM EndPoint.<br/>Default value: **$STORM\_BACKEND\_HOSTNAME:8444**

 <br/>
 GridHTTPs manage file transfers and file creation.
 So it computes checksum during transfers.
+The computed checksum type is *adler32*.
 This capability can be disabled.
-Checksum type is fixed to *adler32* and other values are currently not supported.

 |	Var. name			|	Description				|
 |:----------------------|:--------------------------|
-|compute-checksum		|If compute-checksum is true, for every file created, for the *checksum-type* specified, a valid *checksum-value* is computed.
+|compute-checksum		|If compute-checksum is true, for every file created a valid adler32 checksum value is computed.
 Available values: true, false.<br/>Default value: **true**
-|checksum-type			|*Checksum-type* specify the kind of algorithm has to be used to compute checksum, if compute-checksum is true. **Available values: *adler32***.<br/>Default value: *adler32*

 ### GridHTTPs' logging files and logging level <a name="ghttplog_advconf">&nbsp;</a>